Borough of Tewkesbury: Composition

-Of the independent councillors, two sit together as the "Isbourne and Winchcombe Independents", and the other five sit with local party the Tewkesbury and Twyning Independents as a group called "The Independents".
-The next election is due in 2027.
+Of the independent councillors, two sit together as the "Isbourne and Winchcombe Independents", four sit with local party the Tewkesbury and Twyning Independents as a group called "The Independents", and the other is not aligned to a group.

 Premises

 The council is based at the Council Offices on Gloucester Road in Tewkesbury.
 The building was purpose-built for the council, being completed in 1976.

 Towns and parishes

 The whole district is covered by civil parishes.
 The parish councils for Tewkesbury and Winchcombe take the style "town council".
 Some of the smaller parishes have a parish meeting rather than a parish council.

 Transport

 Gloucestershire Airport is in the borough, near to Gloucester and Cheltenham.
 The borough is also served by Ashchurch for Tewkesbury railway station on the mainline.
 Heritage railway the Gloucestershire Warwickshire Railway also has a number of stations in the borough.

 Media

 Television

 The area is served by BBC West Midlands and ITV Central with television signals received from either the Ridge Hill or Sutton Coldfield TV transmitters.
 However, BBC West and ITV West Country are also received through cable and satellite television such as Freesat and Sky.